-Now that we have a touchscreen keypad, our kids type in the 8-digit code to go back in the house.
-On their way out they touch the check mark to lock the door and we are on our way!
+Now that we have a touchscreen keypad, our two kids type in the 8-digit code to go back in the house.
+On their way out they touch the check mark to lock the door and we are on our way.

 Why We Selected a Keyless Door Lock

 We purchased and installed the Yale Assure Lock SL.
-The keypad is less than an inch thick, and is thin enough for our existing storm door to fit over it without a problem.
-We like the minimal design and that the screen goes black when not in use.
+The keypad is less than an inch thick, so thin enough to go behind our existing storm door.
+We like the minimal design, and that the screen goes black when not in use.

 The brand was reputable and I found a lot of reviews on the product.
-We stayed on budget paying under $170 for our keyless lock.
-We went with a basic model with no smart-integration, but they do have integration options that include Homekit, Alexa, etc. We love technology and have a lot of smart-tech products in our home, but didn’t find it necessary for our door lock.
+We stayed on budget paying $168 for our lock.
+I purchased a basic model with no smart-integration, but they do have integration options that include Homekit, Amazon Echo, etc.

 The Yale Assure Lock SL is operated by batteries that are housed inside of the door.
-This seems to be pretty standard for smart locks, and you can use a 9V battery as a backup underneath the keypad if the standard batteries unexpectedly stop working.
+You can use a 9V battery as a backup underneath the keypad.

 Initially, the cost of a keyless door lock may seem high, but I found that its value far outweighs the expense.
 Not only does it provide increased security and convenience, it also eliminates the need for a locksmith when keys are lost.
 And most keyless locks are easy to install and are compatible with existing deadbolts, saving me additional hardware costs.